Huntington's disease: History

 The foundation was involved in the recruitment of more than 100 scientists in the US-Venezuela Huntington's Disease Collaborative Project, which over a 10-year period from 1979, worked to locate the genetic cause.
 This was achieved in 1983 when a causal gene was approximately located, and in 1993, the gene was precisely located at chromosome 4 (4p16.3).
 The study had focused on the populations of two isolated Venezuelan villages, Barranquitas and Lagunetas, where there was an unusually high prevalence of HD, and involved over 18,000 people, mostly from a single extended family, and resulted in making HD the first autosomal disease locus found using genetic linkage analysis.
 Among other innovations, the project developed DNA-marking methods which were an important step in making the Human Genome Project possible.

 In the same time, key discoveries concerning the mechanisms of the disorder were being made, including the findings by Anita Harding's research group on the effects of the gene's length.

-Modelling the disease in various types of animals, such as the transgenic mouse developed in 1996, enabled larger-scale experiments.
+Modeling the disease in various types of animals, such as the transgenic mouse developed in 1996, enabled larger-scale experiments.
 As these animals have faster metabolisms and much shorter lifespans than humans results from experiments are received sooner, speeding research.
-The 1997 discovery that mHtt fragments misfold led to the discovery of the nuclear inclusions they cause.
+The 1997 discovery that mHTT fragments misfold led to the discovery of the nuclear inclusions they cause.
 These advances have led to increasingly extensive research into the proteins involved with the disease, potential drug treatments, care methods, and the gene itself.

 The networks of care and support that had developed in Venezuela and Colombia during the research projects there in the 1970s through 2000s were eventually eroded by various forces, such as the ongoing crisis in Venezuela and the death of a lead researcher in Colombia (Jorge Daza Barriga).
-Doctors are working toward rekindling these networks because the people who have contributed to the science of Huntington's disease by participating in these studies deserve adequate follow-up care; societies elsewhere in the world who benefit from the scientific advances thus achieved owe at least that much to those who participated in the research.
+Doctors are working toward rekindling these networks because the people who have contributed to the science of HD by participating in these studies deserve adequate follow-up care; societies elsewhere in the world who benefit from the scientific advances thus achieved owe at least that much to those who participated in the research.

-The condition was formerly called Huntington's chorea, but this term has been replaced by Huntington's disease because not all patients develop chorea and due to the importance of cognitive and behavioral problems.
+The condition was formerly called Huntington's chorea.
+The term was superseded by Huntington's disease because not all patients develop chorea; furthermore, cognitive and behavioral problems constitute a significant portion of HD symptomatology.

 Society and culture

 Ethics

-Genetic testing for Huntington's disease has raised several ethical issues.
-The issues for genetic testing include defining how mature an individual should be before being considered eligible for testing, ensuring the confidentiality of results, and whether companies should be allowed to use test results for decisions on employment, life insurance or other financial matters.
+Genetic testing for Huntington's disease has raised several ethical issues, which include defining how mature an individual should be before being considered eligible for testing, ensuring the confidentiality of results, and deciding whether companies should be allowed to use test results for decisions on employment, life insurance or other financial matters.
 There was controversy when Charles Davenport proposed in 1910 that compulsory sterilization and immigration control be used for people with certain diseases, including HD, as part of the eugenics movement.
 In vitro fertilization has some issues regarding its use of embryos.
 Some HD research has ethical issues due to its use of animal testing and embryonic stem cells.